shrapp/pyquil-noise-simulation/README.md

 We have considered alternative solutions, such as using existing noise simulation libraries like Qiskit's noise module, but believe that a tailored solution for Rigetti's QPU within PyQuil would provide the most accurate and seamless experience for users working with this specific platform.

 By implementing these features, we aim to provide a more accurate and useful tool for researchers and developers working with Rigetti's QPU, allowing them to simulate quantum algorithms with realistic noise and develop error-correcting techniques tailored to this platform.
 This will ultimately help improve the overall performance and reliability of quantum computing applications on Rigetti's hardware.

+# Integration

+the code in new_noise.py sould be copied into noise.py so that those fetures could be used throug it. it does not replace it as a new module.